What a year of travel it’s been! Seven countries, three continents, and eight American states.

 You’ll know by now that New York is my favourite place on earth, so I love any opportunity that I have to go back.

-2. A long weekend in Edinburgh, Scotland
+2. A Long Weekend in Edinburgh, Scotland

 We spent a chilly four days up in Edinburgh at the beginning of February to watch Wales in the rugby Six Nations.